BBj-Plugins/BBjInfiniteScroll/README.md

 - Easy to set up
 - Easy to customize
-- Provide a paginater helper to paginate the data
+- Provide a paginator helper to paginate the data

 ## Documentation